ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 Besides, external configs are very portable.
 It is very easy to plug  related to task file out of one project and paste it into another.

-If you want to get live example, check out [Kotsu](https://github.com/LotusTM/Kotsu/tree/release/1.0.0), an Starter Web Kit and Static Website Generator, which implies described in this article technics.
+If you want to get live example, check out [Kotsu](https://github.com/LotusTM/Kotsu), a Starter Web Kit and Static Website Generator, which implies described in this article technics.

 So, this is it.
 I hope you have learned something new or reminded yourself about some cool forgotten features of Grunt.
 Don't make this article useless by saying you didn't :)